-Every parish and school in the diocese now has a one-year paid subscription, starting on October 1st, 2021 and running through September 30th, 2022, which means you can register all those involved in evangelization, education, and faith formation at the parish, and begin taking advantage of the marvelous array of online workshops and catechetical tracks Franciscan has assembled.
+Every parish and school in the diocese now has a one-year paid subscription, running through September 30th, 2024, which means you can register all those involved in evangelization, education, and faith formation at the parish, and begin taking advantage of the marvelous array of online workshops and catechetical tracks Franciscan has assembled.

 These online workshops provide formation in a wide variety of topics relevant to the work of evangelization and catechesis in the Church today, and not only are many of the English language workshops available in Spanish, but there are many workshops presented in Spanish, and intended specifically for Hispanic Catholics, as well!